 World Health Organization

-Hello delegates!
-My name is Maya Braunstein and I am a sophomore at Hsinchu County American school.
-I am pleased to be your head chair for the World Health Organization!
+Greetings!
+I am Cindy Yang, a senior at Hsinchu County American School.
+It is my honor to serve as your head chair at TAIMUN 2023 for the World Health Organization(WHO)!

 I joined MUN in eighth grade and ever since I have participated in eleven conferences and chaired five of them.
 My experiences throughout the years helped me realize that MUN is much more than debating – it teaches participants about the world around us, changes that we can make, and the importance of communication and teamwork.
 I have grown to enjoy all aspects of the MUN experience.
 I relish the cooperative lobbying, thrilling debate, and making of new friendships.
 Aside from MUN, I am the captain of my school’s basketball, volleyball team and the President of the Student Council.
 During my free time, I like to scroll through Tik Tok, take naps, and watch Netflix.
 I will provide the delegates with an entertaining and memorable MUN experience.
 Here is some advice for the delegates!
 Please do your research for your country thoroughly so you’ll have solid arguments and materials.
 Also, remember to step out of your comfort zone and participate in the debate!
 Feel free to contact me with questions and concerns.
 Welcome to WHO, I look forward to working and meeting you all in TAIMUN 2023.